 Nécessaire The Body Serum

 This brand has become a clean beauty and body favorite since its launch (it's also beloved for its chic, gender-neutral, sustainable packaging).
 Known primarily for washes, Nécessaire just launched this fancy body serum.
-Its hero ingredients are hyaluronic acid, vitamin B3, vitamin B5 and ceramides.
-And the texture is like an airy gel—perfect for those who who loathe any sort of thickness.
+Its hero ingredients are hyaluronic acid, vitamin B3, vitamin B5, and ceramides.
+And the texture is like an airy gel—perfect for those who loathe any sort of thickness.

 The Body Serum, Nécessaire ($45)